Adult Intensive Care Unit (4 Central Wing)

 Wireless-enabled Internet service is available in your room.
 Please ask your nurse for access code information or assistance.

-Convenient valet parking is available almost 24 hours on weekdays at our main entrance, 1250 16th Street.
+Convenient valet parking is available almost 24 hours on weekdays at our main entrance, 1250 16th Street and on weekdays at our 1225 15th Street entrance.
 Discounted rates available for extended periods.
 Ask our parking or security staff for details.

 Patient privacy is very important to us.
 When visiting the ICU, you must remain in the patient's room or in the ICU waiting room at all times.